Penn State’s Interdisciplinary Materials

-The Physics Department and Center for Nanoscale Science jointly host a NSF funded Research Experience for Teachers (RET).
+Penn State’s Center for Nanoscale Science (a Materials Research Science & Engineering Center (MRSEC)) hosts a National Science Foundation (NSF) funded Research Experience for Teachers (RET).

-The goal of the RET program at Penn State is to provide opportunities to the participating STEM teachers to engage in hands-on research projects with faculty mentors in Materials Chemistry, Physics and Nanotechnology.
-Engineering, technology, science and math teachers and pre-service teachers with broad interests across disciplines are eligible to apply.
+The goal of the RET program at Penn State is to provide opportunities for the participating STEM teachers to engage in hands-on research projects with faculty mentors in Materials Science, Chemistry, Physics, and Nanotechnology.
+Teachers with expertise in engineering, technology, science and math, as well as pre-service teachers, with broad interests across disciplines are eligible and encouraged to apply.

 – A current resume